omgbox/rsd9/README.md

-# rsd Torrent Streaming Engine
+# rsd Torrent Streaming Engine + rsd9.1ui Web

 This application is a web server that acts as a torrent client, providing an HTTP API for streaming, file listing, metadata retrieval, and status checking of torrents.